 If a student wishes to request an exemption from the on-campus requirement, he/she must submit the following documents to the Office of Student Development by the last day of classes in the spring semester:

 - A letter from the student in which he or she details the exemption criteria that is met in his/her situation

 - A letter from his/her legal guardian showing support of the on-campus exemption

-A student may appeal the decision of the Housing Appeals Committee to the Vice President for Student Services.
+A student may appeal the decision of the Housing Appeals Committee to the Vice President of Student Success.
 The appeal must be received in writing within five (5) days of the Housing Appeals Committee’s decision.
-The decision of the Vice President for Student Services will be final.
+The decision of the Vice President of Student Success will be final.

-Once an exemption has been approved, a student must provide the Office of Student Services with a current address at the beginning of each semester.
+Once an exemption has been approved, a student must provide the Office of Student Development with a current address at the beginning of each semester.